onflow/vscode-cadence/docs/overview.md

 ![](https://storage.googleapis.com/flow-resources/documentation-assets/vscode-extension/code-generation.gif)

-But wait, there is much more than meets the eye, check some more features the VSCode Cadence extension offers:
+But wait, there's much more than meets the eye.
+VSCode Cadence extension also offers:

 - Syntax highlighting (including in Markdown code fences)
 - Diagnostics (errors and warnings)